This Is Us Recap: The Head and the Heart

 Bachelor parties are weird, you guys.

-Thankfully, by the end of the weekend, Beth and Randall have cooled off and can be honest with one another.
+Thankfully, by the end of the weekend, Beth and Randall have cooled off and can be honest with each other.
 Which basically means that Beth decides they need to make sure Deja is okay.
 But they discover Deja and her mom asleep in their car, so things are most definitely not okay.

 This Is the Rest